 Progression/forecastThis section has been translated automatically.

-Frequent healing after a relapse or recurrent course over an average period of 18 months (4-108 months; Ersoy-Evans S et al. 2007)
+Frequent healing after relapse or recurrent course in an average period of 18 months (4-108 months; Ersoy-Evans S et al. 2007).

 Transition to pityriasis lichenoides chronica is possible.

-Only in rare cases of febrile ulceronecrotic progression can life-threatening complications arise.
+Only in rare cases of the febrile, ulceronecrotic form of progression can life-threatening complications develop.